-Here is the list of speakers and the rare books they will be exploring.
+Visit the conference schedule for the list of speakers and the rare books they will be exploring.
 For more information on the speakers go here.

 Lunch and tea or coffee will be provided.

 Thanks to a generous donation, Regent is offering this Conference free of charge.
-Please register using the button below.Register
+Please register using the button below.
+Registration for this event closes July 4.Register